Scalable Estimation of Multinomial Response Models with Random Consideration Sets: Monte Carlo Simulation

+The vertical axes of Figure \ref{fig:simulation_SmallJ_marginalCS} list the 15 consideration sets, with the true distribution of the consideration sets, $\bm \pi^*$, highlighted in red.
+Each panel of the figure displays the posterior mean (solid with dots, blue) along with the 95\% credible intervals (dashed, blue), based on one realized data set.
+The first two panels illustrate that under the proposed approach ($K=\infty$), as the sample size $n$ increases, the discrepancy between the posterior mean and the true distribution diminishes.
+In contrast, the right two panels show that when $K=1$, even as $n$ increases, the posterior does not adequately converge to the truth.
+This is because the model does not account for the true consideration dependence.

-We now consider a high-dimensional scenario with $J=100$.
-One mechanism by which the dependence of consideration among categories can be induced is the existence of multiple subpopulations, with each subpopulation of subjects having different probabilities of consideration.
+We now consider a high-dimensional scenario with $J=100$ alternatives.
+One mechanism by which the dependence of consideration among categories can be induced is through multiple latent subpopulations of subjects having different probabilities of consideration.
 Within a subpopulation, considerations are independent across categories.
 However, marginalizing out the latent subpopulation indicator, one obtains dependence in those category considerations.
-We assumed two subpopulations to generate the data.
-To generate the true consideration set for each subject, we used a Bernoulli distribution with attention probability 0.05 for each category except for categories 10, 30, 50, 70, and 90 for the first subpopulation ($i=1,\ldots,50$) where the Bernoulli attention probability was set to be 0.8.
-For the remaining subjects in the second subpopulation ($i=51,\ldots,100$), the Bernoulli probability was set to be 0.05 except for categories 20, 40, 60, 80, and 100 where the probability was set to be 0.8.
-Conditional on the true consideration sets, we generated the responses as in the case with $J=4$.
+We generate the data with two subpopulations.
+To generate the true consideration set of a given subject, we used a Bernoulli distribution with attention probability 0.05 for each category except for categories 10, 30, 50, 70, and 90 for the first subpopulation ($i=1,\ldots,n/2$) where the attention probability was set to 0.8.
+For the remaining subjects in the second subpopulation ($i=n/2+1,\ldots,n$), the Bernoulli probability was set at 0.05 except for categories 20, 40, 60, 80, and 100 where the probability was set to 0.8.
+Conditional on the true consideration sets, we generated the responses as in the case with $J=4$ with $\delta_j^*=0, \ j=1,\ldots,J-1$.